-INTRODUCTION – The Grey Guide to Artist–Run Publishing and Circulation is composed of a series of seven briefs written and developed by artist, critic, cultural worker and art librarian Felicity Tayler.
+Introducing the Grey Guide E-Campaign — The Grey Guide to Artist–Run Publishing and Circulation is composed of a series of seven briefs written and developed by artist, critic, cultural worker and art librarian Felicity Tayler.
 Register to our list to receive the bi–weekly e–campaign, from March 1st to June 21, 2017.
-Here is the introduction

-Tayler sets the tone for the Grey Guide in Brief 01 — What is a Public, What is Publicity? — offering a set of definitions to help artist–led publishers think about how the act of publication creates performative effects […] Because each publisher’s situation is unique […] Read the brief here.
+Brief 01 — What is a Public, What is Publicity? — Tayler sets the tone for the Grey Guide in offering a set of definitions to help artist–led publishers think about how the act of publication creates performative effects […] Because each publisher’s situation is unique.